apaksoy/automatetheboringstuff/practice projects/chap 15/swd/readme.md

-The xkcd.plist file is to run scheduledWebDownloader.py on a regular basis on mac OS
+The xkcd.plist file (name does not matter, but the extension does) runs scheduledWebDownloader.py on a regular basis on mac OS

-The xkcd.plist file was placed under /Users/Alper/Library/launchagents directory.
-It ran the swd.py script every 15 seconds.
+The xkcd.plist file was initially placed under /Users/Alper/Library/launchagents directory but then it was placed under the same directory with the script and that also worked perfectly well.
+The .plist file ran the swd.py script every 15 seconds.

 The StandardErrorPath and StandardOutPath keys are very nice to have.
 Otherwise, error messages caused by the script and the messages the script are supposed to print out to the screen during its normal interpretation can not be seen by any means.